 Enhancing livable communities—through projects to improve transportation options, ensure more affordable and accessible housing, and build and maintain public spaces such as parks—requires both adequate funding and effective prioritization of limited resources.
-Although some funding for such projects can come from the federal government, a significant proportion must be generated at the state and local level.
+Although some funding for such projects can come from the federal government, a significant proportion must be generated at the state and local levels.
 This raises equity issues about who bears the burden of the tax mechanisms available to state and local governments.

 In addition to using federal government funds, states and localities finance affordable housing projects through their own budget processes.
 They can use revenue produced through such sources as bonds, property, sales and occupancy taxes, and a variety of fees related to the sale and construction of buildings.
 The total level of funding is inadequate to meet the great need for affordable housing units.
-For example, only about one in three income-eligible older households receives assistance (see also Issuance of Bonds, as well as Retail Sales Taxes, and Property Taxes).
+For example, only about one in three income-eligible older households receives assistance (see also Issuance of Bonds, as well as Retail Sales Taxes, and Property Taxes in that chapter).

 The following are brief descriptions of some of the revenue sources used to fund the development and maintenance of affordable housing: